80G Registration, what is it and how to benefit from it?

 Specifically, partnerships, firms, LLP’s, companies do not receive a rebate of 100 percent under the 80G registration.
-They are guaranteed a 50-percentage rebate under the 80G registration.
+They can get a 50-percentage rebate under the 80G registration.

 However, the government made a change in the year 2018-19, under which a person can avail a maximum deduction of Rs.
 2,000, if the donation is made in cash.
-Furthermore, there is no limit on the amount if there a donation is done through cheque or demand – drafts.
+Furthermore, there is no limit on the amount if there donation is done through cheques or demand – drafts.

 Earlier, the maximum limit allowed for donations was Rs.
 10,000 but this was curbed to Rs.
 2,000 in order to reduce the tax filers misusing the section by submitting the fake receipts.